 The Earth and the Moon directly influence each other, so it is best to think of these two objects as part of one larger system, rather than two separate, individual objects.
 Compared to the Earth, the Moon is relatively large.
 It has 1% of Earth's mass, and has 1/4 the Earth's radius.
 The Earth and Moon can almost be considered a binary planet system.
 The most notable influence that the two objects have on each other is tides.

 The figure below shows the force of gravity felt by the Earth from the Moon.
 It is strongest just below the Moon and weakest on the side of the Earth opposite from the Moon (as indicated by the arrows).
 After you subtract off the mean force, you are left with the schematic diagram of the Moon's differential gravity field on the Earth in the bottom of the image.
 This shows how the Moon tidally deforms the Earth, creating two areas of high tide per day.
 This effect is most noticeable as the oceans and other bodies of water respond to the Moon's gravitational tidal force.
 Below the Moon, ocean water, for example, gets pulled into a high tide.
-On the opposite side of the Earth from the Moon, the water gets left behind, because it isn't being pulled as strongly as the center of the Earth, so there is a high tide on that side, as well.
+One way to think of the reason for the high tide on the opposite side of the Earth from the Moon, is that the water gets "left behind", because it isn't being pulled as strongly as the center of the Earth, so there is a high tide on that side, as well.
 On the two sides of Earth perpendicular to the Moon, the net effect is that the water gets squeezed towards the center of the Earth, causing low tides at these two locations.
 As the Earth rotates once around during a 24 hour day, each location goes through high tide, low tide, high tide, and low tide.

 In the animation on the NOAA site, you can see how the Sun also contributes to the tides on Earth.
 The tidal force on the Earth from the Sun is weaker than the tidal force on the Earth from the Moon.
 The way we observe the effect of the Sun is that when the Moon is in its Full or New phase, the Sun enhances the tidal effect of the Moon, leading to higher high tides.
 These are called spring tides.
 When the Moon is at 1st or 3rd Quarter (i.e., the Sun/Earth line is perpendicular to the Moon/Earth line), the Sun's tidal force cancels some of the Moon's tidal force, leading to lower than normal high tides.
 These are called neap tides.
 The images below illustrate the difference between the two.